 For lacquerware, hale and pangora wood is used and it is usually done in Savantvadi in Ratnagiri district.
 The traditional lacquer craftsmen were known as chittorees.
-In Savantvadi making toys and dolls is also an ancient craft, which is still in practice.
+In Savantvadi, making toys and dolls is also an ancient craft, which is still in practice.
 Some of the wooden toys are lacquered and have a local essence, which distinguishes it from other toys.
 The toys are basically depicting human beings in standing or sitting postures.
 They also make wooden imitation fruits and vegetables.

 Maharashtra is famous for the Kolhapuri chappals from Kolhapur.
 These are handmade leather chappals or sandals.
-The chappals are in huge demand not only inside the country but outside as well because they are simple in look and durable in quality.
+The chappals are in huge demand not only inside the country but outside as well because they are simple in design, gorgeous in look and durable in quality.

-Saree weaving is a craft, which has passed on from generation.
+Saree weaving is a craft, which has passed on from generations.
 The art of weaving Paiyhani saree is very old.
 The yarn used is pure silk and the zari or gold threads, which are drawn from pure gold.
 It takes nearly six months to weave a heavily brocaded Paithani sari.
 A traditional Maharastrian sari from around Sholapur, the Narayan Peth is another variety.
 It is beautifully woven in silk with a contrasting zari border, generally with ' rudraksha' motifs.

 Tussar Silk produced here is known by the Sanskrit name kosa.
 The other varieties of tussar silk are motha choukada, a design in big squares, lahan choukada, a design in small squares, gunja salai, diagonal designs on cloth along with coloured lines at regular intervals in green, blue or orange, teen dhari choukada, the three square pattern, and rasta choukada, square pattern with horizontal lines running through.